makingtheimpact/fluentforms-gift-certificates/readme.txt

 3. Go to Gift Certificates → Settings to configure the plugin
 4. Enable the forms you want to use for gift certificates
 5. Create your first certificate design

+== Configuration ==
+1. Enable the Gift Certificate Design and Redemption fields under **Fluent Forms → Global Settings → Elements**.
+2. Connect your preferred gateway in **Fluent Forms → Global Settings → Payment Settings**.
+3. Build purchase and redemption forms with the required fields.
+4. Open **Gift Certificates → Configure Forms**, choose your purchase and redemption forms (hold Ctrl/Cmd for multiple selections), then save.

 == Frequently Asked Questions ==